mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 ## Average pooling

-Starting with the easiest type of layer, we see that average pooling only requires a summation followed by a division with a public denominator, and hence can be implemented by a multiplication with a public value: since the denominator is public we can easily find its inverse and then simply multiply and truncate.
-As such, pooling is an entirely local operation.
+Starting with the easiest type of layer, we notice that the forward pass of average pooling only requires a summation followed by a division with a public denominator.
+Hence, it can be implemented by a multiplication with a public value: since the denominator is public we can easily find its inverse and then simply multiply and truncate.
+Likewise, the backward pass is simply a scaling, and hence both directions are entirely local operations.

 ## Dropout